tytydraco/yessleep/out/In_2012_I_was_a_contestant_on_a_huge_reality_TV_show_Theres_a_reason_why_our_season_never_aired.md

 …

-So, to preface, YES I got out of this… situation.
+So, to add, YES I got out of this… situation.
 But holy shit was 2013 a rough year.
 It took me four straight months of therapy to understand we were NOT in a global vampire pandemic.